 Christine: Once parents have a diagnosis, that gives them some idea of what the future may hold.
 There’s no template saying if your child has this diagnosis, this will be the outcome, or this will be what your child’s life is going to be like.
 It’s a bit like when any child is born, you make assumptions about where the child’s going to be in 10, 20 years’ time, which you don’t really think about a lot, but if your child has a diagnosis of some sort of delay or disability, you suddenly kind of go ‘Oh, what does that mean in 20 years’ time?’
 And so parents will often start worrying about what’s going to happen in 20 years’ time, whereas parents who don’t have a child with a disability just assume it will be fine.
 And I think that can be very frustrating or stressful, for the parents to try to plan their kid’s whole life when they’re only 18 months or six months, or two days old, or something.

-Fatima (Mother of two, one with vision impairment): In terms of the future, we don’t look to far ahead, because I think that’s one of the things we did initially: ‘Who’s going to marry our child?’ instead of ‘How are we going to get through the next couple of years?’
+Fatima (Mother of 2 children, 1 with vision impairment): In terms of the future, we don’t look to far ahead, because I think that’s one of the things we did initially: ‘Who’s going to marry our child?’ instead of ‘How are we going to get through the next couple of years?’
 And I think that’s really important, that we just take it step by step and a few days at a time, or a day at a time.

 Elizabeth: Really we find that families go through a grieving process because they’re now facing a situation – and their child is facing a situation – that is different to what they expected their life would be, and their child’s life would be.
 So all those grieving processes of denial and anger and working right through to acceptance, is a process that many families go through.
 And continue to go through, as the child grows.